-A NPMP is a statutory document that provides integrated management objectives for the protection of the flora, fauna, natural and cultural features of the national park including the management of recreation, tourism and other activities in the park.
+A National Park Management Plan (NPMP) is a statutory document that provides integrated management objectives for the protection of the flora, fauna, natural and cultural features of the national park including the management of recreation, tourism and other activities in the park.

 How to submit

 The draft Aoraki/Mount Cook NPMP is publicly notified on 8 September 2018.
-This means that any member of the public can lodge a written submission on the draft no later than 4 pm Friday 9 November 2018.
+Any member of the public can lodge a written submission on the draft no later than 4 pm Monday 4 February 2019

 You can put in a submission by emailing a submission form to firstname.lastname@example.org or by post to: